HeapSpace/heapcon/content/speakers/antonis-kalipetis/containers/index.md

 ---
-type: "talk"
+type: talk
-title: "Do I Really Need Containers?"
+title: Do I Really Need Containers?
+description: >-
-description: "Containers are the next best thing after sliced bread, but do you really need containers?"
+  Containers are the next best thing after sliced bread, but do you really need containers?
-og_img: "atonis-kalipetis.png"
+og_img: atonis-kalipetis.png
-day: "26"
+day: '26'
 track: 1
 start: 1330
 outputs:
   - html
   - calendar
+id: antonis-kalipetis-containers
 ---

 Containers are the next best thing after sliced bread, but do you really need containers?
 Join this talk to discuss the different scenarios where containers can really help — or get in your way — when deploying your applications.
 We'll examine the different patterns and a few examples of go and no-go scenarios for containers.